epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 (same thing works for the 2 Usui et al spectra; you need to send them separately because of different unit/scale; the 4 fits spectra won't plot in SPLAT for formatting reasons)

-• Identify your preferred spectrum of Vesta
+• Identify your preferred spectrum of Vesta in the NIR range.

 ## Experimental spectra